 Since the Edo Period, people were informed of the time by the bells of time or Toki no Kane.
 The bell timing system ensured that every day, at exactly 6am, noon and a final time at 6pm, the bell is sounding.
-Present day, the bell still rings, so when you find yourself at 12pm in Ueno Park, see if you hear the bell sound.
+Present day, the bell still rings, so when you find yourself in Ueno Park at these times, see if you hear the bell sound.

 5. Toshogu Shrine

 Toshogu Shrine is a shinto shrine that was built and dedicated in 1627 to the memory of Tokugawa Ieyasu, the founder of the Edo-Shogunate.
 What makes this shrine very special is the fact that it is still there in old original form.
 It has survived many earthquakes, fire-bombings and even the Ueno War, that was taking place around it.
 Perhaps the reason for being still in existence it that is was built on a hill, or maybe because of its construction.

 You will be greeted with a facade of gold as you walk towards the shrine and make sure you have a close look at the beautiful creatures that are carved, representing power and resurrection.
 On both sides of the road you will see many lanterns, a gift from the daimyo when they were employed by the shogun.

 6. Ueno Zoo

 Opened in 1882, Ueno Zoo is Japan’s oldest zoo and home to some 2,600 animals, including the panda Xiang Xiang, who became instantly famous after being born in 2017.
 For only ¥600 you can enter the soo and meet the cute giant panda!